-Information is collected by computer-assisted telephone interviews, according to a questionnaire available on Statistics Sweden's website7.
-The number of interviewers conducting interviews varies around 150 people per month.
+Information is collected by computer-assisted telephone interviews, according to a questionnaire available on Statistics Sweden's website6.
+The number of interviewers conducting interviews varies between 180-200 people per month.

 The selected people are informed about two weeks in advance by letter that they have been chosen to take part and also about the upcoming telephone interview.
 During the first interview, a detailed study is made of the person's labour market situation, in general and for the specific reference week.
-In the subsequent interviews, only changes in certain variables - such as labour force status, occupation and workplace - are registered.
+On subsequent occasions, information on aspects such as occupation and workplace from the previous interview are used, but the same structure is otherwise followed.
 However, information about work situation during the reference week is registered each time, regardless of previous answers.

 In some cases, for example in the event of illness or language difficulties, a proxy interview is held, which means that another person answers on behalf of the selected person.
-In 2019, 2.1 percent were proxy interviews.
-According to the latest available figures, which refer to 2018, the average among the European countries was 33.3 percent proxy interviews8.
+In 2020, 2.0 percent were proxy interviews.
+According to the latest available figures, which refer to 2018, the average among the European countries was 33.3 percent proxy interviews7.